Jim Richman, Texas Turkey Hunt Report

 As we casually walked along the fence line, a gobble rang out near one of the deer stands affectionately named “the gut pile stand”.
 Only 50 yards up the edge, the gobbler stepped into the road, and I took a shot.
 I missed.
 It was just too easy.
 Turkey hunts aren’t supposed to go that way.
 You don’t just walk along a fence row and have turkey walk out in front of you to shoot.
 All I really did was make a complicated situation more complicated.
 What were we supposed to do now?

-Supplemental feeding is both legal and common practice in Texas.
+Supplemental feeding is both legal and common practice for turkey hunting in Texas.
 Particularly in sparse areas like the canyon region we were hunting, the terrain is so rugged and without sufficient forage and water, that the populations of both deer and turkeys would struggle tremendously especially during the drier times of the year.
 So, just like a hunter would factor in a food plot to a hunting set up, it was clear that we were going to have to break away from our initial plan of cutting and running on these turkeys, and devise a strategy that focused on the travel routes to and from the feeders on the property.

 After my miss, we decided to stay close to the fence since it led to a supplemental feeding location.
 Jason and I backed up into a cedar tree and positioned ourselves facing down the fence line in the direction we had stalked two turkeys earlier that morning.
 Not 30 minutes after my miss, we heard two gobblers fire up down the fence line.
 Each time we would call, they were closer.
 Once they reached our decoy set-up, all bets were off.
 They wanted nothing to do with the half strut Jake that we had facing a feeding hen.
 The lead tom putted, and I fired.
 He piled up at 30 yards and in a flurry, I ran out to him not thinking about the fact that I should have ejected the empty shell and prepared for a follow up shot on the second tom.